practicalli/neovim/docs/repl-driven-development/conjure.md

 `"cp` - paste contents of the register into buffer.
 The result of every evaluation is stored in a Neovim register as well as the log.

-## HUD

-[practicalli/neovim-config-redux](https://github.com/practicalli/neovim-config-redux){target=_blank} hides the HUD popup.
-Practicalli recommends using the REPL log if the inline evaluation results are not sufficient.

-If a REPL is running in the current project, then the HUD shows the REPL is connected.

-evaluating an expression shows the result in the HUD as well as inline with the code

-`,lr` - clear (refresh HUD and keep it visible)

 ## REPL buffer (log)

-The REPL buffer shows a log of the evaluation results for this session and can use more of the available screen than the HUD.
+The Conjure REPL log shows the results of every evaluation for the current session.

-`,ls` - open log in horizontal tab

-`,ls` - open log in vertical tab

-`,lt` - open log in tab
+`,lt` opens log in a new tab page (tab), `,ls` in horizontal split, `,ls` in vertical tab

-`,lq` - close log windows (and tabs ??)
+`,lq` - close log window / tab page

-`,lr` - soft REPL reset - lead window open
+`,lr` - soft REPL reset, leave window open

-`,lR` - hard REPL reset - close window, delete buffer
+`,lR` - hard REPL reset, close window & delete buffer

+!!!
+HINT "Inline evaluation over HUD log popup"
+    [:fontawesome-solid-book-open: Practicalli Neovim configurations](https://practical.li/neovim/configuration/) hide the HUD log popup that is otherwise shown when Conjure connects to the REPL process, i.e. `vim.g["conjure#log#hud#enabled"] = false`

+    In-line evaluation results are the main feedback approach used by Practicalli when evaluating code.

+    Practicalli recommends using the REPL log when larger results are returned

+    Portal data inspector can be sent evaluation history and provides rich visualisation and navigation tools to explore that history in detail.

 ## Rich comments

-Rich comments are a useful way to contain experimental expressions, or expresisons that should only be evaluated directly by a person developing the code (e.g. starting / stoping services, testing api calls, etc.)
+Rich comments are a useful way to contain experimental expressions, or expresisons only evaluated directly by a person developing the code (e.g. starting / stoping services, testing api calls, etc.)

 Expressions in rich comments are not included when evaluating the buffer or when expressions are evaluated via a namespace require.

-`,ef` to evaluate the top level form within the rich comment, without evaluating the comment expression itself (`,ee` default in Conjure)
+`,er` to evaluate the top level form within the rich comment, without evaluating the comment expression itself.